Backward-curved centrifugal fan impeller on the Jitamitra shop floor

 What is the highest pressure you have actually built on a BC fan?

-610 mmWC is the job-proven maximum on a real build; we attest readiness to engineer to about 800 mmWC, which is the software-validated structural ceiling of the wheel.
+610 mmWC is the job-proven maximum on a real build; we attest readiness to engineer to about 800 mmWC, which is the engineering-validated structural ceiling of the wheel.
 If your duty needs more pressure at a given size, the honest answer is our Backward-Curved Plate family, which is built for medium-to-high pressure (to 2,000 mmWC on a served job).
 We will not inflate a BC point that fails a motor-power check just to keep you on one family.

 Can you run a BC fan hot, and what changes above 150 °C?